shuai-xu/flink/docs/dev/cluster_execution.md

 * This will be replaced by the TOC
 {:toc}

-Flink programs can run distributed on clusters of many machines.
+Flink programs can run distributedly on clusters of many machines.
 There are two ways to send a program to a cluster for execution:

 ## Command Line Interface